Stardew Valley: Development

-Stardew Valley was originally titled Sprout Valley and was created by American indie game designer Eric Barone, known professionally as ConcernedApe.
+Stardew Valley was created by American indie game designer Eric Barone, known professionally as ConcernedApe.
 Barone graduated from the University of Washington Tacoma in 2011 with a computer science degree but was unable to get a job in the industry, instead working as an usher at the Paramount Theatre in Seattle.
 Looking to improve his computer skills for better job prospects, he had the idea to craft a game that would also pull in his artistic side.
 Barone grew up in the Pacific Northwest and incorporated many elements of the region into the gameplay and art.

-Stardew Valley originally began as a modern fan-made alternative to later Harvest Moon titles, as Barone felt the series had gotten "progressively worse" after Harvest Moon: Back to Nature.
-Unable to find a satisfactory replacement, he created a game similar to the series, saying he intended "to address the problems I had with Harvest Moon" and that "no title in the series ever brought it all together in a perfect way".
-Barone was also inspired by other games, including Animal Crossing, Rune Factory, Minecraft, and Terraria, adding features of those games such as crafting, quests, and combat.
-He was the sole developer of the game, creating all of its pixel art, music, sound effects, story, and dialogue.
-Barone used Reason Studios, a digital audio workstation, to create all the music and sound effects within the game and Paint.NET for the pixel art.
+Stardew Valley originally began as a modern, fan-made alternative to later Harvest Moon titles, as Barone felt the series had gotten "progressively worse" after Harvest Moon: Back to Nature.
+Unable to find a satisfactory replacement, he created a game similar to the series, explaining that he aimed to fix the issues he had with Harvest Moon and felt that no title in the series ever brought everything together perfectly.
+Originally titled Sprout Valley, Barone spent five years developing the game before its official release.
+He was the sole developer of the game, including all of its pixel art, music and sound effects.
+Barone used Reason Studios, a digital audio workstation, for music and sound effects and Paint.NET for the pixel art.
+He chose not to use Steam's Early Access feature for development, as he felt it was not well suited to Stardew Valley.
+The game was originally programmed in C# using the Microsoft XNA framework, later migrating to MonoGame in 2021.
+Barone stated that the migration ensured the game remains "futureproof", enabling mods to use more than 4 GB of RAM.